pazams/go-for-javascript-developers/src/pages/concurrency-parallelism/README.md

 **Go**

-For the following examples, assume `fetchB()` and `fetchC()` are defined as a sync function similarly to `fetchA` in the previous section (The full example is available here https://play.golang.org/p/2BVwtos4-j)
+For the following examples, assume `fetchB()` and `fetchC()` are defined as a sync function similarly to `fetchA` in the previous section (The full example is available at https://play.golang.org/p/2BVwtos4-j)

 **Sequential**